inpsyde/vip-composer-plugin/README.md

 #### Force or skip WP download

-One of the things the command does when using `--local` is to download WordPress from official release zip file ("no content" versions).
+One of the things the command does when using `--local` is to download WordPress from official release zip file ("no content" version).

 This is done in 3 cases: